 Because BlueScope Distribution’s cold-rolled steel is manufactured and tested in accordance with Australian steel standards, our customers can be assured they will get the best quality whether they need to produce items that require carbon and hardness, those that need to be easily formed, steel that will be used for structural purposes, or products that require vitreous enamelling.

-BlueScope Distribution produces cold-rolled steel sheet and strip in accordance with the dual Australian/New Zealand standard, AS/NZS 1595:2013 Cold-rolled, unalloyed, steel sheet and strip.
+BlueScope Distribution can supply cold-rolled steel sheet and strip in accordance with the dual Australian/New Zealand standard, AS/NZS 1595:2013 Cold-rolled, unalloyed, steel sheet and strip.
 The standard specifies the requirements for cold-rolled carbon steel that does not contain alloys and has been produced on a continuous mill to conform with specified prerequisites relating to strength, hardness, and formability.
 It may be supplied as coil as well as in cut lengths.

 The standard allows for a number of different grades of steel produced by cold-rolling: